It’s about the chocolate

 The name tells you the story.
 Conexión works directly with farmers, empowering them with sustainable production practices of Arriba Naçional Cacao and heirloom varietals.
 Ecuador is the largest producer of fine grade cacao on our planet.

-A family-owned chocolate company since 1908, Felchlin uses the guideline fair direct cacao in optimizing practices and production of fine grade cocoa in underdeveloped cacao origins to improves farmers’ livelihoods and land use.
+Founded in 1908, Felchlin uses the guideline ‘fair direct cocoa’ in optimizing practices and production of fine grade cocoa in underdeveloped cacao origins to improve farmers’ livelihoods and land use.

 This team of researchers and educators is based around Harvard University.
 They are making great strides in progress for the new chocolate movement.
 Their goal is to empower farmers with skills to produce high grade cocoa and empower their own lives, essentially reversing the colonial foundation of modern chocolate production.
 This is a deep rabbit hole into the politics, culture, and power around chocolate.
 Click the link to know more about your chocolate.